muddery/muddery/COMMANDS.md

  "args":""
 }
 ```
-Gracefully disconnect your current session from the game.
+Gracefully disconnect your character from the game.

 ## Unloggedin Commands

+These commands are available when a player have not logged in.

 ### connect account
 ```